2003 European heatwave: France

 That shortcomings of the nation's health system could allow such a death toll is a controversy in France.
-The administration of President Jacques Chirac and Prime Minister Jean-Pierre Raffarin laid the blame on families who had left their elderly behind without caring for them, the 35-hour workweek, which affected the amount of time doctors could work, and family practitioners vacationing in August.
-Many companies traditionally closed in August, so people had no choice about when to vacation.
-Family doctors were still in the habit of vacationing at the same time.
+The administration of President Jacques Chirac and Prime Minister Jean-Pierre Raffarin laid the blame on families who had left their elderly behind without caring for them, the 35-hour workweek, which affected the amount of time doctors could work, and family practitioners holidaying in August.
+Many companies traditionally closed in August, so people had no choice about when to holiday.
+Family doctors were still in the habit of holidaying at the same time.
 It is not clear that more physicians would have helped, as the main limitation was not the health system, but locating those which were needing of assistance.

 The opposition, as well as many of the editorials of the French local press, blamed the administration.
-Many blamed Health Minister Jean-François Mattei for failing to return from his vacation when the heat wave became serious, and his aides for blocking emergency measures in public hospitals (such as the recalling of physicians).
+Many blamed Health Minister Jean-François Mattei for failing to return from his holiday when the heat wave became serious, and his aides for blocking emergency measures in public hospitals (such as the recalling of physicians).
 A particularly vocal critic was Dr. Patrick Pelloux, head of the union of emergency physicians, who blamed the Raffarin administration for ignoring warnings from health and emergency professionals and trying to minimize the crisis.
 Mattei lost his ministerial post in a cabinet reshuffle on 31 March 2004.

 Not everyone blamed the government.
 "The French family structure is more dislocated than elsewhere in Europe, and prevailing social attitudes hold that once older people are closed behind their apartment doors or in nursing homes, they are someone else's problem", said Stéphane Mantion, an official with the French Red Cross.
 "These thousands of elderly victims didn't die from a heat wave as such, but from the isolation and insufficient assistance they lived with day in and out, and which almost any crisis situation could render fatal."

 Moreover, the French episode of heat wave in 2003 shows how heat wave dangers result from the intricate association of natural and social factors.
 Although research established that heat waves represent a major threat for public health, France had no policy in place.
 Until the 2003 event, heat waves were a strongly underestimated risk in the French context, which partly explains the high number of victims.

 Below are statistics for the month of August 2003 in France.